-Table 2 below provides a general overview of the key events that took place during the life of the Project.11 It includes both Project-specific milestones, such as the revision of training materials, as well as outside events that affected the Project, such as changes in the government.
+Table 2 provides a general overview of the key events that took place during the life of the Project.
+It includes both project-specific milestones, such as the preparation of the advocacy plan for NFE and outside events that affected the Project.
 It does not include trainings or workshops.

-Table 2: Operating Chronology
+Table 2: Operational Chronology of the Project